+Choosing a wedding date as an engaged couple is a huge decision, and whatever month you decide to get married in will be the absolute best month, because you both chose it.
 However, we understand that as soon as you announce that you’re engaged you’re soon flooded with the same question over and over again, by well-wishers with good intentions: “Have you set a date yet?”.
 It can be a daunting prospect indeed, picking a time in the year to get married that will work out for everyone.

-The Best Months To Get Married In
+- The Best Time to Get Married

-But the weather in Britain is nothing if not unpredictable, and for the last few years, many places across the UK have been under 6 feet of snow by the time that March is ready to make its entrance.
+But the weather in Britain is nothing if not unpredictable, and for the last few years, many places across the UK have been under 6 feet of snow by the time March is ready to make its entrance.
 And be sure to remember that Lent also happens in March, so many of your guests might be restricting themselves diet-wise.

 Throwing your spring wedding in April has so many benefits, the first being that April is still considered by many venues as ‘off-season’, so you’re still looking at taking advantage of some incredibly low offers.
 As well as this, British Summer Time is going to be in full swing, so you can prepare yourself to party on through these longer and lighter evenings.